bioperl/bioperl.github.io/howtos/Scrapbook_HOWTO.md

 Now, layer in the fact that many of these (very dramatic) code changes were literally introduced just prior to the 1.5.0 release, AFAIK w/o much code review, and contained additional unwanted changes such as operator overloading and so on.
 Very little discussion about this occurred on list until after the changes were introduced (a good argument for small commits).
 Some very good arguments against this were made, including other lightweight implementations.
 Lots of angry devs!

 Though the intentions were noble we ended up with a mess.
-I yanked these out a couple of years ago frankly out of frustration with the overloading issues: see [Feature Annotation rollback](http://www.bioperl.org/wiki/Feature_Annotation_rollback).
+I yanked these out a couple of years ago frankly out of frustration with the overloading issues.

 [bioperl-l-029644]: http://lists.open-bio.org/pipermail/bioperl-l/2009-March/029644.html

 # N

 ## Nextgen_Sequencing

-### Lee_Katz_detectPeReads<a name="Lee_Katz_detectPeReads"></a>
+### Lee_Katz_detectPeReads

 Detecting Paired End reads.
 This doesn't really use BioPerl but I had a hard time finding a subroutine for this and wanted to share with the community.
-Any additions are welcome. --[Lskatz](User:Lskatz "wikilink") 19:45, 19 June 2014 (UTC)
+Any additions are welcome. --Lskatz 19:45, 19 June 2014 (UTC)

-Updated to streamline it and also because it was pointed out that in Casava1.8 there can be alternatives to the 1/2 pairing, e.g., 1/3, which would indicate that the multiplex tags are present somewhere (but not in the query fastq file) --[Lskatz](User:Lskatz "wikilink") 18:05, 8 July 2014 (UTC)
+Updated to streamline it and also because it was pointed out that in Casava1.8 there can be alternatives to the 1/2 pairing, e.g., 1/3, which would indicate that the multiplex tags are present somewhere (but not in the query fastq file) --Lskatz 18:05, 8 July 2014 (UTC)

 ```perl
 # See whether a fastq file is paired end or not.
 It must be in a velvet-style shuffled format.